- Search The Registry

 This was a United States Supreme Court case in which the Court ruled 6–2 that the defendants' mob-dominated trials deprived them of due process guaranteed by the Due Process Clause of the Fourteenth Amendment.

 Moore v.
 Dempsey was the first case to come before the court in the 20th century related to the treatment of Blacks in the criminal justice systems of the Jim Crow South, where they lived in a segregated society that had disenfranchised them.
-The case resulted from prosecution of twelve men for the death of a white man associated with the Elaine Race Riot in Phillips County, Arkansas.
-A white railroad security employee died on September 30, 1919 after shots were exchanged outside a church where a black tenant farmers union was meeting.
+The case resulted from the prosecution of twelve men for the death of a white man associated with the Elaine Race Riot in Phillips County, Arkansas.
+A white railroad security employee died on September 30, 1919, after shots were exchanged outside a church where a black tenant farmers union was meeting.

-According to the affidavits later supplied by the defendants, many of the prisoners had been beaten, whipped or tortured by electric shocks to extract testimony or confessions and threatened with death if they later recanted their testimony.
+According to the affidavits later supplied by the defendants, many of the prisoners had been beaten, whipped, or tortured by electric shocks to extract testimony or confessions and threatened with death if they later recanted their testimony.
 Indictments were brought against 122 defendants, including 73 for murder.
 On November 2, 1919, the Phillips County authorities began trying the defendants on charges of murder.

-Frank Hicks was charged with first degree murder of Clinton Lee, with Frank Moore, Ed Hicks, J. E. Knox, Paul Hall, and Ed Coleman charged as accessories.
+Frank Hicks was charged with the first-degree murder of Clinton Lee, with Frank Moore, Ed Hicks, J. E. Knox, Paul Hall, and Ed Coleman charged as accessories.
 Hicks and a total of eleven defendants were sentenced to death after token trials: counsel for the accused, who did not meet their clients until the trial began, called no witnesses, produced no evidence, and did not call on the defendants to testify.
 The first trial took three-quarters of an hour, after which the all-white jury returned a guilty verdict on the first-degree murder charge in eight minutes.